jnwadiuko/icefacilityreports/README.md

 # icefacilityreports
 Data from Facility Significant Incident Reports from US Immigration and Customs Enforcement detention centers, scarped from the ICE Facility Significant Incident Reports from 2018-2022.
-Data Can be seen on in interactive format at the ICE Facility Outcomes Dataset, along with a more detailed data dictionary.
+Data Can be seen in interactive format at the [ICE Facility Outcomes Dataset](https://icefacilityoutcomes.shinyapps.io/ice_shiny/), along with a more detailed data dictionary.

 # Data Dictionary
 - **name**: Facility Name